milos-p-lab/MarkdownGuideHtmlConverter/README.md

 ### 🌟 Additional Benefits

-- Fast conversion (e.g. a ~100-page book converts in milliseconds on a standard PC)
+- Fast conversion (e.g. a ~100-page book converts in just a few milliseconds on a standard PC)
 - Compatible with both .NET Framework and .NET 7/8/9
 - Minimal footprint (just a few tens of KB)
 - Supports custom CSS themes for beautiful HTML rendering